 Are you just starting out with your new electric shaver?
-Just received your first electric shaver as a gift?
+Just received your first Braun Electric Shaver as a gift?
 Decided to use an electric razor instead of blades, just to see what the fuss is about and whether it saves you time?

 Whatever the reason, below we give you some tips on how to use an electric shaver, including foil and rotary head shavers when using wet and dry – because the techniques do differ.
 We also tell you how to clean your unit.

 In addition to our tips, don’t forget to read the instruction manual that comes with your razor for more tips specific for your particular unit.

 How To Use A Rotary Head Shaver

 Philips Norelco are the biggest name in rotary shavers, though you may see Remington and Wahl models too.
 Most of the best models use 3 rotating heads nowadays.